 In 1998, Marcelo Ríos became the first Latin American man to reach the number one spot in the ATP singles rankings.

-Chile began to experience a moderate economic downturn in 1999.
+In 1999, Chile began to experience a moderate economic downturn.

-In 1999, Cultural Heritage Day was established as a way to honour and commemorate Chile's cultural heritage.
-It is an official national event celebrated in May every year.
+In 1999, Cultural Heritage Day was established as an official national event celebrated in May every year to honor and commemorate Chile's cultural heritage.

-In 1999, a law on religion prohibits religious discrimination.
+In 1999, a law on religion was enacted in Chile, prohibiting religious discrimination.

-In 2000, Socialist Ricardo Lagos won the presidency in an unprecedented runoff election.
+In 2000, Ricardo Lagos won the presidency in an unprecedented runoff election.

-In 2000, the Churches of Chiloé became a World Heritage Site.
+In 2000, the Churches of Chiloé were declared a World Heritage Site by UNESCO.

-According to the 2002 census, the largest agglomerations were Greater Santiago with 5.6 million people, Greater Concepción with 861,000 and Greater Valparaíso with 824,000.
+According to the 2002 census, the largest urban agglomerations in Chile were Greater Santiago with 5.6 million people, Greater Concepción with 861,000, and Greater Valparaíso with 824,000.

-According to the Encyclopædia Britannica, as of the year 2002, only 22% of Chileans were white and 72% were mestizo.
+According to the Encyclopædia Britannica, as of 2002, only 22% of Chileans were white and 72% were mestizo.

-Chile hosted the Defense Ministerial of the Americas in 2002.
+In 2002, Chile hosted the Defense Ministerial of the Americas.

-In 2003, Chile signed a free trade agreement (FTA) with the United States, which would later be implemented in January 2004.
+In 2003, Chile signed a Free Trade Agreement (FTA) with the United States.

 In 2003, Chile's national tennis team won the World Team Cup clay tournament.

-In 2003, the historical district of the port city of Valparaíso became a World Heritage Site.
+In 2003, the historical district of the port city of Valparaíso was declared a World Heritage Site by UNESCO.

-Chile hosted the APEC summit and related meetings in 2004.
+In 2004, Chile hosted the APEC summit and related meetings.

 In 2004, Chile's national tennis team won the World Team Cup clay tournament.